Petraea/dagobah-training/sessions/17-heterogenous/ex1-pulsar.md

 stopsignal      = INT
 ```

 All we need to do is drop this in to `/etc/supervisor/conf.d`.
-As the `galaxyguest` user, you can:
+As the `ubuntu` user, you can:

 ```console
 $ sudo cp /srv/pulsar/etc/supervisor.conf /etc/supervisor/conf.d/pulsar.conf